Terrene Foundation

 Section titled “Proof, not promises”Published specifications

-CARE v2.1, PACT v0.1-WA, EATP v2.2, CO v1.1.
+CARE v2.1, PACT v1.0, EATP v2.2, CO v1.1, with WEFT v0.5 advancing at Candidate stage.
 Six core theses.
 Seven domain applications of CO.
 The specifications are implemented in working software and the Foundation operates under them.
 This is self-hosting.

 Working open-source software